zijun-zhao/deeplearning.ai/COMS4111/Lecture1&2.md

 		* The fields are strongly typed.
 		* There are _integrity constraints_ on values, e.g. __NOT NULL.__

+16. **Unstructured**
+	- No explicit records or delimiters.
+No fields.
+No properties.
+	- Just a sequence of characters/bytes that can be interpreted by some processing engine.
+	- Images, audio files, etc. are examples.

+17. **Metadata**
+	> Metadata is "data information that provides information about other data".
+		* Three distinct types of metadata exist:
+			* Descriptive metadata
+			* Structural metadata
+			* Administrative metadata.
+	> Descriptive metadata describes a resource for purposes such as discovery and identification.
+It can include elements such as title, abstract, author, and keywords.
+	< Structural metadata is metadata about containers of data and indicates how compound objects are put together, for example, how pages are ordered to form chapters.
+It describes the types, versions, relationships and other characteristics of digital materials.
+	> Administrative metadata provides information to help manage a resource, such as when and how it was created, file type and other technical information, and who can access it.
+	> We will cover metadata, especially while studying relational data.

+18. There are many, many, many different kinds of database management systems.
+The differences are:
+	* Type of data: tables, documents, images, complex design models, ...
+	* Use case optimizations: ready only/query, business transactions, realtime data sharing, ...
+	* Deployment scenarios: mobile device, application embedded, high-performance cloud, ...

+- We will go through a few representative databases in this course.
+19. We will cover the DBMS implementation in Module II.
+That is, what is the architecture and implementation of the DBMS SW.
+To understand DBMS models and usage, we will primarily focus on 4 database management systems:
+	* Relational (MySQL)
+	* Graph Database (Neo4J)
+	* Key/Value- data structure store (Redis)
+	* Document (CouchDB)

+20. In the slcass, core concepts
+	* The relational algebra
+	* The actual SQL realization

 ## 28 Jan 2020
 ----------
 1. Cread a dbuser for testing in order to run the following code: